Amit Rahav: Early life

-At 18, he began serving a three year term in the Israel Defense Forces in the theater and entertainment troop.
 He was a drama counselor in Clayton, Georgia at Camp Ramah Darom for three months in summer 2016 through the Jewish Agency for Israel.

 Career

 Since he left the military, Rahav has appeared in various movies and television shows.
 His first significant role was on the Israeli TV show, Mishpacha Sholetet, and he has since acted in various other Israeli shows.

 In 2015, he appeared in two episodes of the American thriller TV series Dig.

 In 2016, he appeared in Flashback, an Israeli show for teenagers.
-Rahav's portrayal of Aviv, a student who comes out as gay on the show, made history as Aviv was the first gay character in an Israeli children's show.
+He made history, as his character, Aviv was the first on an Israeli teen show to come out as gay.

-In 2020, Rahav starred as Yanky Shapiro in the German-American Netflix original miniseries Unorthodox.
+In 2021, Rahav starred as Yanky Shapiro in the German-American Netflix original miniseries Unorthodox.
 In April 2020, he signed with talent agency Lighthouse Management & Media.

+In 2021, he played the protagonist, Yehonatan alongside Daniel Litman in The One My Soul Loves at the Habima Theatre.
+The play is based on the true events of the Tel Aviv gay centre shooting and deals with conversion therapy.
+He returned to the role for a special performance at Nicosia Municipal Theatre in Nicosia in Cyprus in October 2022 and then for a second run at Habima Theatre in December 2023.

+In 2022 he starred in the Haredi comedy film, Matchmaking.
+In 2024, he began filming a sequel to the film, alongside Niv Sultan.

 Personal life

-Rahav is currently a second year student at the Yoram Loewenstein Performing Arts Studio in Tel Aviv.
+Rahav is a graduate of the Yoram Loewenstein Performing Arts Studio in Tel Aviv.
 He took time off school to film Unorthodox and had to re-audition to continue attending.
-He is openly gay.

-Rahav and his Unorthodox co-star Shira Haas have been friends for 10 years, after meeting at a party at age 15.
+Rahav and his Unorthodox co-star Shira Haas have been friends since 2010, after meeting at a party at age 15.
 The two are neighbors in Tel Aviv.

 He speaks fluent Hebrew and English, and he is a vegetarian.
+He has Israeli and British nationality.

+In 2024, he relocated to Los Angeles.